codepath/android_guides/Using-the-RecyclerView.md

     // ... view holder defined above...

-    // Store a member variable for the users private ArrayList<User> users;
+    // Store a member variable for the contacts private List<Contact> mContacts;
-    // Store the context for later use private Context context;

-    // Pass in the context and users array into the constructor public ContactsAdapter(Context context, ArrayList<User> users) {
+    // Pass in the contact array into the constructor public ContactsAdapter(ArrayList<Contact> contacts) {
-        this.users = users;
-        this.context = context;
+        mContacts = contacts;
     }
 }
 ```